Subdivision-Based Mesh Convolution Networks

 \subsection{Pooling}

-With the pyramid of input meshes, pooling on triangle meshes is as easy as on regular 2D image grids, as shown in Fig.~\ref{fig:pool_upsample}: four subdivided faces in the finer mesh are pooled to the parent face in the coarser mesh.
+With the pyramid of input meshes, pooling on triangle meshes is as simple as on a regular 2D image grid, as shown in Fig.~\ref{fig:pool_upsample}: four subdivided faces in the finer mesh are pooled to the parent face in the coarser mesh.

-Compared with the method in~\cite{DBLP:journals/tog/HanockaHFGFC19} that defines pooling via dynamic edge collapse, our approach is more simple, stable, and uniform.
-There, edge collapse must be implemented in sequence to maintain a half-edge data structure.
-The collapse order is specified by a pre-defined priority and non-manifoldness has to be avoided.
-Such edge pooling cannot guarantee uniform pooling.
-On the other hand, our pooling approach can be implemented in parallel, and subdivision connectivity guarantees that every 4 faces are uniformly pooled to 1.
+MeshCNN~\cite{DBLP:journals/tog/HanockaHFGFC19} defines pooling via dynamic edge collapse.
+To maintain a half-edge data structure, edge collapse is executed in sequence, while our pooling approach can be implemented in parallel.
+On the other hand, edge pooling cannot guarantee that all edges are downsampled once, but our uniform scheme ensures that all faces are involved in pooling.
+As a result, our approach produces a more spatially-uniform coarse mesh and achieves the same level of feature aggregation everywhere, though the face areas after pooling are not the same.

-Like the convolution stride, the pooling operation supports a stride $s$ larger than 2 via a $1$-to-$s^2$ subdivision scheme when preprocessing the input meshes.
+Like the convolution stride, the pooling operation supports a stride $s$ greater than 2 via a $1$-to-$s^2$ subdivision scheme when preprocessing the input meshes.